Why the widespread revolutions of 1848 failed

 By October 1848, the situation in Vienna grew more dire.
 On October 6, a violent uprising erupted in the capital, leading to the death of Austrian Minister of War Theodor Baillet von Latour.

-By the end of October, Vienna was retaken, and the revolutionary leaders faced harsh reprisals.
+On the 31st of October, Vienna was retaken, and the revolutionary leaders faced harsh reprisals.

-In March of 1848, the revolutions spread to the rest of Italy.
-Throughout the Italian Peninsula, the desire for "Risorgimento," or resurgence, became a powerful force.
+In March of 1848, the revolutions reached Italy.
+Throughout the Italian Peninsula, the desire for Risorgimento, or 'resurgence', became a powerful force.

 In the Kingdom of Sardinia, King Charles Albert responded to the revolutionary spirit by declaring war on Austria.